lkugler/DART-WRF/docs/source/index.rst

 Installation
 ------------

-DART-WRF is available at `github.com/lkugler/DART-WRF <https://github.com/lkugler/DART-WRF>`_.
-At the command line:
+DART-WRF is available at `github.com/lkugler/DART-WRF <https://github.com/lkugler/DART-WRF>`_ using the command line:

 .. code-block::